Job prospects Heavy Equipment Mechanic near Toronto (ON)

 Explore current and future job prospects for Heavy-duty equipment mechanics near Toronto (ON).
 These trends also apply to people working as a heavy equipment mechanic.

-The employment outlook will be good for Heavy-duty equipment mechanics (NOC 7312) in the Toronto region for the 2019-2021 period.
+The employment outlook will be fair for Heavy-duty equipment mechanics (NOC 7312) in the Toronto region for the 2021-2023 period.

 The following factors contributed to this outlook: